JuliaHPC/JuliaOnHPCClusters/website/user_hpcsystems.md

 # HPC systems with Julia support

 \note{It is difficult to keep the table below up-to-date.
 It is also almost certainly incomplete.
-We rely on people like you, so please file a PR if you think the table could be improved!}
+We rely on people like you, so please [update the table](https://github.com/JuliaHPC/JuliaOnHPCClusters/edit/main/website/user_hpcsystems.md) if you think something can be improved!}

 ---